Skip to main content

 The Southern District of New York covers cities like Manhattan, White Plains, and Poughkeepsie.
 It serves over 5.1 million people.

-There are currently two vacancies on this court.
-Jeannette Vargas and Sarah Netburn have been nominated to fill this vacancies.
+There is currently one vacancy on this court.
+Sarah Netburn have been nominated to fill this vacancy.

-Nominated to the Western District of New York
+Nominated to the Northern District of New York

 Southern District of New York nominee Judge Sarah Netburn